 Hydraulic breakers typically come with a detachable hose, a chisel point, and a pair of vibration-dampening handles to take any strain away from your hands.
 Just remember to keep it topped up with unleaded petrol!

-If you are breaking up a slab, you will need an electric heavy-duty breaker to break the concrete.
-Make sure you have a power outlet or transformer that is able to handle a heavy-duty breaker.
-This will be offered to you when booking online or recommended in branch when placing your order.
-You can check the instructions and labels that come with the machine to see what kind of voltage it requires before you purchase or hire it.
-Directions from manufacturers may also include specific safety precautions you should take as you use the tool.
+You can check the instructions and labels that come with the machine to see what kind of voltage it requires before purchasing or hiring.
+Directions from manufacturers may also include specific safety precautions you should take while using the tool.